-During the year, Transport Health commenced investment in JANA Tailored Trust No.3 and holds \$20.9 million in JANA Tailored Trust No.3, which is approximately 0.9% of the Trust's units.
+During 2022, Transport Health commenced investment in JANA Tailored Trust No.3 and held \$20.9 million in JANA Tailored Trust No.3, which was approximately 0.9% of the Trust's units.
+In January 2023, as part of the merger with HCF, Transport Health's investment in JANA Tailored Trust No.3 was transferred to HCF.